miruml/docs/api/models/client/docs/GitHubRepository.md

 ### NewGitHubRepository

-`func NewGitHubRepository(id int64, name string, fullName string, htmlUrl string, ) *GitHubRepository`
+`func NewGitHubRepository(id int64, object string, name string, fullName string, htmlUrl string, ) *GitHubRepository`

 NewGitHubRepository instantiates a new GitHubRepository object This constructor will assign default values to properties that have it defined,